JuergenGutsch/blog/_source/_posts/2017-05-30-first-glimpse-into-netcore2-preview.md

 ---
 layout: post
-title: "A first glimpse into .NET Core 2.0 Preview 1"
+title: "A first glimpse into .NET Core 2.0 Preview 1 and ASP.​NET Core 2.0.0 Preview 1"
-teaser: "Description"
+teaser: "At the Build 2017 conference Microsoft announced the preview 1 versions of .NET Core 2.0, of the .NET Standard 2.0 and ASP.NET Core 2.0.
+I recently had a quick look into it and want to show you a little bit about it with this post."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png
 tags:
-- .NET Core 2
+- .NET Core 2.0
+- ASP.NET Core 2.0
 ---

-At the Build 2017 conference Microsoft announced the preview 1 version of .NET Core 2.
-I recently had a quick look into it and want to show you a little bit about it.
+At the Build 2017 conference Microsoft announced the preview 1 versions of .NET Core 2.0, of the .NET Standard 2.0 and ASP.NET Core 2.0.
+I recently had a quick look into it and want to show you a little bit about it with this post.

-## The announcement
+# .NET Core 2.0 Preview 1

-Microsoft wrote about the release of the preview 1 in this post: [https://blogs.msdn.microsoft.com/dotnet/2017/05/10/announcing-net-core-2-0-preview-1/](https://blogs.msdn.microsoft.com/dotnet/2017/05/10/announcing-net-core-2-0-preview-1/) It is important to read the first part about the requirements carefully.
+Rich Lander (Program Manager at Microsoft) wrote about the release of the preview 1, .NET Standard 2.0, tools support in this post: [Announcing .NET Core 2.0 Preview 1](https://blogs.msdn.microsoft.com/dotnet/2017/05/10/announcing-net-core-2-0-preview-1/).
+It is important to read the first part about the requirements carefully.
 Especially the requirement of Visual Studio 2017 15.3 Preview.
 At the first quick look I was wondering about the requirement of installing a preview version of Visual Studio 2017, because I have already installed the final version since a few months.
 But the details is in the numbers.
 The final version of Visual Studio 2017 is the 15.2.
 The new tooling for .NET Core 2.0 preview is in the 15.3 which is in preview currently.

-So if you wanna use .NET Core 2. preview 1 with Visual Studio 2017 you need to install the preview of 15.3
+So if you want to use .NET Core 2. preview 1 with Visual Studio 2017 you need to install the preview of 15.3

 The good thing is, the preview can be installed side by side with the current final of Visual Studio 2017.
 It doesn't double the usage of disk space, because both versions are able share some SDKs, e.g. the Windows SDK.
 But you need to install the add-ins you want to use for this version separately.